pmb-7684/Paula_Portfolio/README.md

 * `New_York_City_leading_Causes_of_Death` data set contained 1,272 observations and 7 variables.
 Each observation represents a cause of death.
 * Used the programming language R to clean and performed exploratory data analysis.
-* From our analysis, we determined the number one cause of death for women in NYC was hear disease.
+* From our analysis, we determined the number one cause of death for women in NYC was heart disease.
 The second highest cause of death was Cancer for most years.

 ## [Project 2 - The Right Conditions for COVID-19: Project Overview](https://github.com/pmb-7684/BAN-530-Graduate-Capstone-Project/blob/main/BAN%20Week%206%20-%20Final%20Report_pmbailey.pdf)